Can Kennedy’s HHS Restructuring End Chronic Disease?

 7. Syncope, the medical term for fainting or passing out, especially if no other obvious cause (some people know they faint at the sight of blood, or with certain smells; that form of fainting is usually harmless, unless injured from falling)

-How to keep your heart healthy
+How to keep Your HEART healthy

-Keeping our HEARTS healthy involves doing what we can to change the first 7 risk factors I mentioned, what doctors often call the modifiable risk factors.
+Keeping our hearts healthy involves changing the first 7 risk factors I mentioned, which doctors often call modifiable risk factors.

 1. Stop smoking– consider these 7 surprising reasons to be smoke free